Official release

 Lucas L. Johnson II

-Lucas L. Johnson II is a former reporter for The Associated Press, where he worked for more than twenty years, mainly covering politics, education, and prison reform.
+Lucas L. Johnson II is a former reporter for The Associated Press, where he worked for more than twenty years, mainly covering politics, education, and religion.

 He is the author of Finding the Good and coauthor of Youth Change Agent.
 Johnson works in higher education and has taught high school and college students.